parshinsh/parshinsh.github.io/index.md

 ## A little more about me
-When I'm not into AI research, I enjoy exploring all kinds of music and playing [Tar](https://www.youtube.com/watch?v=XXYy_bmlUpg) and [Setar](https://www.youtube.com/watch?app=desktop&v=enL-YQKihvg) instruments (think Persian guitars with their own unique twist).
+When I'm not into AI research, I enjoy exploring all kinds of music and playing [Tar](https://www.youtube.com/watch?v=XXYy_bmlUpg) and [Setar](https://www.youtube.com/watch?app=desktop&v=enL-YQKihvg) instruments (Persian guitars with their own unique twist).
 Recently, I'm also into hiking new trails, and trying to be good at gardening :D